 These muffins are best served warm, straight out the oven; but they are also amazing to take for a breakfast or a snack on the go.
 Wrap and store on the counter for 1 - 2 days or pop them into the fridge for up to a week.
 Perfect for school lunches or after school snacks!

 Can these muffins be frozen?
 Yes!
 Once the muffins are completely cool, place them in a freezer friendly bag or container for up to a couple months.
 When ready to eat, let it come to room temperature on the counter (~ 30 minutes) or gently warm in microwave.

 More Delicious Vegan Baking

 If you have a sweet tooth, you'll love these extraordinary vegan desserts.

 Epic Vegan Peanut Butter Chocolate Chip Banana Bread - The one everybody loves!

 - Chocolate Chip Marshmallow Cookie Cups

 Did you try this Vegan Banana Nut Muffin recipe?

-If so, giving it a star rating and comment helps others discover my blog and recipes.
+If so, please leave a rating and comment.
 Thank you for your support!